 With so many women-owned businesses to explore, we recognize the role of women in shaping history within the region.
 Ithaca is just a short drive from Seneca Falls, home of the first Women’s Rights Convention.
-Today, the drive along the Cayuga Lake hillsides is dotted with female winemakers, cider makers, farmers and artists.
+Today, the drive along the Cayuga Lake hillsides is dotted with female winemakers, cider makers, farmers, and artists.
 This list focuses on self-care and some of the best activities in the Finger Lakes region to support wellness.

 Rasa Spa in Ithaca is a full-service, holistic healthcare spa.
-In addition to elevating classic treatments, they offer services you will not find anywhere else such as Ananda based on an ancient Ayurvedic treatment massaging warm oils into your hair and scalp.
+In addition to elevating classic treatments, they offer services you will not find anywhere else such as Ananda based on an ancient Ayurvedic treatment of massaging warm oils into your hair and scalp.
 Rachel Hogancamp, the owner of Rasa Spa, truly cultivates wellness in the Finger Lakes Region with a mission to “focus on the well-being of the whole person through healing, empowerment, fostering a mindful community, and creating a tranquil atmosphere.”

 Stop by August Moon Spa at La Tourelle, for a customized treatment featuring locally sourced ingredients and products, many of which incorporate herbs and botanicals grown on their grounds.
 Relax in the Vichy Waterfall room, which brings nature inside to you!
 Perhaps try healing your spirit through an Energetic Reiki session, or one of the popular exfoliating scrubs.
 Kash Iraggi-Wiggins runs the spa and owns Balance Aromatherapy, a company used to supply products to her spa.
 Her daughter Phoenix used to help manage the spa but now works with her mother in operating Balance Aromatherapy.
 They have an ever-changing collection of seasonal scent blends to make your treatments feel extra special.

-3. The Inn at Gothic Eves
+The Inn at Gothic EvesBack to Top of List

 Warm, inviting, and a bit luxurious sets the tone for The Inn at Gothic Eves and the Spa at Gothic Eves.
 The intimate setting is conveniently located right in the Village of Trumansburg.
 You will find relaxing packages to enjoy solo or with friends.
 Owner Rose Hilbert opened The Inn at Gothic Eves over 20 years ago, and she continues to come up with fresh ideas to provide her guests with the best experience.
 Rose enjoys time in nature exploring the Finger Lakes and takes pride in cooking nutritious breakfasts for guests with ingredients sourced from local farms.